wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 You just launched your Codespace, ran your dev server, swapped a component, and updated your page title — nice work!

 Now let's make sure you understand what you did and why it matters.
-Use these AI prompts to dig deeper into the tools and concepts you just used.
-You can ask your AI assistant any of these questions or use them as a starting point to explore further.

-#### ☁️ Codespaces & Setup
-- "What is a Codespace and why are we using it?"
-- "How does a Codespace work behind the scenes?"
-- "What does the `.devcontainer.json` file do?"
+Here are the most impactful questions to ask your AI assistant about today's session:

-- "Why is cloud development better for beginners?"
+- **Why is cloud development better for beginners?**
-- "What is Node.js and why do we need it for React development?"

-#### 🖥️ VS Code Basics
-- "How do I open and edit files in VS Code?"
-- "How do I change the theme in VS Code?"
-- "What is the file explorer and how do I use it?"
-- "How does VS Code work as a remote editor connected to my Codespace?"

-#### 🚀 Running the Dev Server
-- "What does `npm run dev` do?"
-- "What is a development server and why do we need it?"
+- **What is a development server and why do we need it?**
-- "What does the localhost URL mean?"
+- **What does the localhost URL mean?**
-- "Why does the app reload when I change code?"
-- "What is npm and why do we use it?"

-#### ⚡ React + Vite Basics
-- "What is Vite and why is it used in this project?"
-- "How does Hot Module Replacement work?"
-- "What is JSX and how is it different from HTML?"
-- "Why do React components use `.jsx` files?"
-- "What is React and how is it different from regular HTML/CSS/JS?"

-#### 🧩 Component Swapping
+- **What's the difference between npm run dev and npm start?**
-- "How do I import a component in React?"
+- **How and why do I import a component in React?
+Where am I importing all that from?**
-- "What does `import SplashScreen from './components/SplashScreen'` mean?"
+- **What does import SplashScreen from './components/SplashScreen' mean?
+Again, imagine I am in middle school.**
-- "How do I replace one component with another?"
-- "Why does the screen update instantly when I change components?"
-- "What are React components and why are they reusable?"
-- "How does component composition work in React?"

-#### 🏷️ HTML & Page Title
-- "How do I change the page title in a React app?"
-- "Where is the `index.html` file and what does it do?"
-- "Why is the title tag important for websites?"

-#### 🌐 Understanding the Big Picture
-- "What is the DOM and how does React update it when I change components?"
-- "Walk me through what happens when I run `npm run dev` step by step"
-- "Explain the React entry point flow: index.html → main.jsx → App.jsx → Components"
-- "How does this development setup compare to building websites the traditional way?"
+- **In a React app, what does the index.html file do?**

 ---

 ### 💬 Pro Tip:

 You don't have to memorize everything — just ask your AI assistant when you're curious or stuck.
 Think of it as your trusty AI sidekick, always ready to help.